Numenius

 Like most contemporary Platonists, Numenius was much preoccupied with the status of soul and its relation to body.
 First, some fragments from Numenius’ treatise On the Good (frs.
 2–4 Des Places) show clearly that the treatment of the soul was extensive in this work.
 Secondly, Numenius’ views on the soul are discussed by several later Platonists, including Porphyry, Iamblichus, Damascius, and Calcidius, while they can arguably be detected in Macrobius’ In Somnium Scipionis.
 The main reason for Numenius’ strong interest in the soul, especially the human soul, must have been one which can be detected also in Plotinus: the soul-body relation is paradigmatic for the relation between intelligible and sensible reality in general.
 The former is an instance of the latter, which means that we cannot grasp the one independently from the other.
 Indeed Numenius’ views on soul and its relation to body square well with his views on the relation between intelligible and sensible reality.

 Apparently Numenius sides with those (notably the Stoics) who believe that possessing reason makes a soul fundamentally different from souls devoid of reason, and that this is crucial both for the status of the soul as such as well as for its relation to the body and perhaps also for the related bodily functions.
 For Numenius functions of this kind, such as perception, memory, and desire, are not essential to the soul and are later additions to it (fr.
 43.7–9), coming into existence with its embodiment.
 Numenius apparently held that the human soul is essentially an intellect that descended to human bodies through the planets (fr.
 12.14–16).
 This is a view that also Celsus shared (Origen, Against Celsus VI.21; see Frede 1994, 5211), which we can find also in Hermetic treatises (Corpus Hermeticum.
 I.25; Dodds 1960, 8).
 Origen also adopts the view that the human soul is essentially an intellect that falls in bodies and then becomes a soul with the necessary faculties to operate within a human body, while retaining the ability to ascend and become an intellect again (On Principles I.4.1, I.8.1, II.6.4, II.9.7).
-Numenius must have made a similar distinction between the human soul strictly speaking and the aspects of it that come about because of the soul’s embodiment (see Waszink 1966, 74, Deuse 1983, 76, Jourdan 2014, 157–161 esp. with regard to the relevant testimony of Calcidius).
-Most probably Numenius arrived at this view being guided by the analogy of the Cave, the story of Er, in Republic VII and X respectively, the soul being similar to the sea-god Glaucus in Republic X (611) whose first nature has been obscured by layers of attached materials, but also by the description of the creation of the soul in the Timaeus (41e), according to which the demiurge mounts the souls on vehicles (ochêmata).
+Numenius must have made a similar distinction between the human soul strictly speaking, the intellectual one, and the aspects of it that come about because of the soul’s embodiment, the non-rational one (see Waszink 1966, 74, Deuse 1983, 76, Jourdan 2014, 157–161 esp. with regard to the relevant testimony of Calcidius).
+Most probably Numenius arrived at this view being guided by the analogy of the Cave, the story of Er, in Republic VII and X respectively, that is, the soul being similar to the sea-god Glaucus in Republic X (611) whose first nature has been obscured by layers of attached materials, but also by the description of the creation of the soul in the Timaeus (41e), according to which the demiurge mounts the souls on vehicles (ochêmata).
 Porphyry in his work The Cave of Nymphs makes clear that he relies on Numenius’ exegesis of the soul’s descent to bodies through the planets (frs.
 30–33) and speaks of the honey offered by the astrologists in anticipation of the future pleasures of the souls in earth (fr.
 32).
-Apparently, pleasures draw the soul towards the earth and also keep it attached to it, and it would be reasonable to think that, as in Plotinus and Porphyry, the soul according to Numenius must be liberated from them and turn towards its intellectual self.
+Apparently, pleasures draw the soul towards the earth and also keep it attached to it, and it would be reasonable to think that, as in Plotinus and Porphyry, the soul according to Numenius must be liberated from them and turn towards its intellectual self, the intellectual soul.

 Further light is shed in Macrobius’ long account about the descent of the soul from the sky to the earth (In Somnium Scipionis 1.12; test.
 47 Leemans, omitted by Des Places), which at least to some extent must be drawn from Numenius (thus Dodds 1960, 8–10 against Beutler 1940, 676–677; the extent of Macrobius’ debt to Numenius is debated by Elferink 1968, Ley 1972, Baltes 1975, 252–3, Deuse 1983, 72–73).
 According to Macrobius’ story of the soul’s descent from heaven to earth, the soul acquires a number of capacities necessary for its functions in a body as it goes through the planets, such as the capacity of theoretical thinking (logistikon) in Saturn, that of practical thinking (praktikon) in Jupiter, the spirited aspect (thumos) in Mars, the perceptual capacity (aisthêtikon) and imagination (phantastikon) in the Sun, appetite (orektikon) in Venus, the linguistic capacity (hermeneutikon) in Mercury, and finally the vegetative functions (phutikon) in the Moon.
 As Frede (1987, 1072) has argued, the capacities acquired in the seven planetary spheres correspond to the seven parts of the soul according to the Stoics.
 It is crucial to stress that these acquired capacities neither are essential to soul nor do they change what the soul actually is, i.e. intellect (fr.
 42).
 They rather are, as Iamblichus reports, causes of evil (On the Soul in Stobaeus I.374.21–375.18; fr.
 43.7–9), as the soul loses its simplicity and purity.
 Yet the evil is not due (or not only due) to the capacities themselves, but rather to the accumulation of astral matter while the soul descends through the planets.
 This is confirmed by the testimony of Iamblichus according to which Numenius, Cronius,[1] and Harpocration consider all embodiments to be invariably bad (fr.
 48.10–14) and is compatible with Numenius’ view that matter is bad and the source of all that is bad (see above, Metaphysics; cf. Dillon 1977, 375–376, Zambon 2002, 213–221, Jourdan 2014, 145–161, 170–174).
+That is, through its descend to the body the soul’s contact with matter gives rise to a non-rational kind of soul, which remains distinct from the rational one, the intellect.

 When the soul is released from the body at death, then it remains only what it is essentially, namely intellect (fr.
 35.21–26).
 If this is so, then for Numenius only the intellect is immortal.
 This, however, conflicts with the report of Damascius (In Phaedonem I.177 Westerink; fr.
-46a Des Places, wrongly attributed to Olympiodorus), according to which Numenius maintained that not only the essence of the soul, the intellect, is immortal, but also “the ensouled condition” survives death, that is, the sum of all other psychic capacities (the ones connected to bodily functions), and also with the report of Philoponus (In de anima 3.35–38; fr.
+46a Des Places, wrongly attributed to Olympiodorus), according to which Numenius maintained that not only the essence of the soul, the intellect, is immortal, but also “the ensouled condition” survives death, that is, presumably the non-rational soul, the sum of all other psychic capacities connected to bodily functions, and also with the report of Philoponus (In de anima 3.35–38; fr.
 47), according to which Numenius follows Plato’s Phaedrus (245c) in maintaining that “all soul is immortal” (Baltes 1975, 245–246, Deuse 1983, 77).
 The immortality of the entire soul, though, would be incompatible with the story of the soul’s descent, according to which the rest of the psychic capacities is acquired and not originally present in the soul.
-Yet Numenius possibly distinguished between the immortality of the intellect, and the immortality for the rest of the psychic capacities.
-The intellect is immortal in the sense that it always lives, while the irrational part of the soul is immortal in that it survives death as its constituent capacities dissolve gradually into the spheres from which they were originated.
+Yet Numenius possibly distinguished between the immortality of the intellect, and the immortality for the rest of the psychic capacities, the non-rational soul.
+The intellect is immortal in the sense that it always lives, while the non-rational part of the soul is immortal in that it survives death as its constituent capacities dissolve gradually into the spheres from which they were originated.
 This is also the view that Porphyry later takes (in Stobaeus 1.384.19–28, Porphyry fr.
 453 Smith), who may well follow Numenius on this (see Smith 1974, 56–68, Karamanolis 2006, 292, and 2007).
-For Numenius the soul is immortal strictly speaking only in its essence, that is as intellect, being free from body, even the astral body or matter accumulated during its descent.
+For Numenius the soul is immortal strictly speaking only in its essence, that is, as intellect, being free from body, even the astral body or matter accumulated during its descent.
 Numenius maintains that the human rational soul may continue to live in other bodies and these may also be bodies of animals if the soul becomes bad during its bodily life (fr.
 49; cf. Alcinous, Didascalicus 178.26–179.39 Hermann).
 Presumably such a life, however, is a form of punishment.

 5. Influence